-Here’s whether your computer slows down if your data storage (HDD, SDD, NVMe) is full:
+Here’s everything about your computer slowing down if your data storage (HDD, SDD, NVMe) is full:

 Yes.
 No matter what kind of device your computer uses for its primary data storage, if that storage is full enough, it will bog down your computer’s performance.